-LTG 510 (3) Advanced Topics in Latin Language and Literature-Students will work under the direct supervision of a faculty member in Latin to select a topic or topics that will best supplement and enhance the students' educational experience in Latin.
+LTG 510 (3) Advanced Topics in Latin Language & Literature-Students will work under the direct supervision of a faculty member in Latin to select a topic or topics that will best supplement and enhance the students' educational experience in Latin.
 Although the student will read primary sources, the student will also be exposed to and become familiar with secondary material on Latin language and literature.
-Assessment will include one or more of the following: oral or written examinations, Latin prose composition, a major research paper or project.

-LTG 610 (3) Advanced Topics in Roman Culture and Civilization-Students will work under the direct supervision

-Civilization-Students will work under the direct supervision of a faculty member in Latin to explore an aspect or aspects of Roman culture and civilization.
+Assessment will include one or more of the following: oral or written examinations.
+Latin prose composition, a major research paper or project.
+LTG 610 (3) Advanced Topics in Roman Culture & Civilization-Students will work under the direct supervision of a faculty member in Latin to explore an aspect or aspects of Roman culture and civilization.
 Although the student will read primary sources, the student will also be exposed to and become familiar with secondary material on Roman culture and civilization.
 Assessment will include one or more of the following: oral or written examinations, a major research paper or project.

-LITERACY EDUCATION
+LITERACY